overvis/opcb-release/README.md

-# OPCB-221 executables release for Raspberry Pi 3/3B/3B+
+# OPCB-221 runtime release for Raspberry Pi 3/3B/3B+

 OPCB-221 is a device that functions as MODBUS RTU <> MODBUS TCP converter.
 It connects industrial equipment (RS-485) to the internet (TCP/IP).